Red Sox vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Athletics: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Boston Red Sox and Oakland Athletics will send James Paxton and Paul Blackburn, respectively, to the mound when the two squads square off on Saturday at Fenway Park, at 4:10 PM ET.
+Tayler Scott is set to start for the Boston Red Sox on Sunday against Tony Kemp and the Oakland Athletics.
+First pitch is at 1:35 PM ET at Fenway Park.

-The Red Sox are the favorite in this one, at -225, while the underdog Athletics have +180 odds to win.
-The total for the game is set at 9.5 runs.
+The Red Sox are favored in this one, at -175, while the underdog Athletics have +145 odds to win.
+The game's over/under has been set at 9.5 runs.

 Rep your team with officially licensed Red Sox gear!
 Head to Fanatics to find jerseys, shirts, and much more.